Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Measurements from the ASRF Model of the Australian Banking Sector

 In contrast to our evaluation of the capacity of the major banks to absorb credit losses during the financial crisis, \citet{AP12} argue that Australian banks did not fare much better than their global counterparts.
-They compare the distance to default of the Australian banking sector with that of the banking sectors in the United States, Europe and Canada.
-In their implementation of the KMV/Merton structural methodology, distance to default is a function of implied market value and volatility of assets imputed from equity prices.
-Allen and Powell observe that the distance to default for Australian banks narrowed sharply from a peak of 11.31 in 2005 to 0.60 in 2008.
-Note that a distance to default of $0.60$ translates into roughly a one-in-four chance of bank failure, but in reality there were none.
+They compared the distance-to-default of the Australian banking sector with that of the banking sectors in the United States, Europe and Canada.
+In their implementation of the KMV/Merton structural methodology, distance-to-default is a function of implied market value and volatility of assets imputed from equity prices. \citeauthor{AP12} observed that the distance-to-default for Australian banks narrowed sharply from a peak of 11.31 in 2005 to 0.60 in 2008.
+Note that a distance-to-default of $0.60$ translates into roughly a one-in-four chance of bank failure, but in reality there were none.
 An implicit assumption of their analysis is that security markets consistently price risk fairly.
 But it's not uncommon for markets to exhibit bouts of manic-depressive behaviour.
 During periods when market participants are gripped by fear (respectively, driven by greed), their perception of risk is heightened (lessened), and markets become undervalued (overpriced).
 We submit that their results are biased by plummeting equity prices and spiking volatility reflecting the overreaction of market participants gripped by fear at the depths of the crisis --- the S\&P ASX 200 Banks index fell 58\% between November 2007 and January 2009.
 With access to internal bank data collected by APRA, we produce a fundamental evaluation of the effect of the recent crisis and solvency of Australian banks that differs markedly from the stock market's assessment.